zensi-korat/Git_Practical_Exam/README.md

         3. Checkout in main branch.
         4. Pull latest commits of main branch.
         5. Checkout to rebase branch.
-        6. Start rebase.
+        6. Start to perform rebase.
-        7. Once you finish rebasing, DO NOT pull, but push immediately to remote
+        7. Once you finish rebasing,push immediately to remote

 # 3. Change commit message
 - Commit push on commit in feature branch and then change commit message